-On September 11, 2001, I was at a convenience store buying Pennsylvania lottery tickets.
-The store was located on Mickley Road in Whitehall, PA., just about a five-minute drive from my home at the time.
+On September 11, 2001, I was at a convenience store buying Pennsylvania Mickley Road Whitehall , PA.

 As I recall, I had just finished paying for my tickets and when I glanced up I spotted a TV showing a plane crashing into a skyscraper.